Bikatr7/Kai/README.md

 # Kai Language

-A minimal, statically typed expression language, implemented in Haskell.
+A functional-first scripting language with static typing, implemented in Haskell.

-Kai aims to combine a clean, understandable syntax with a solid static type system and a pleasant scripting experience.
+Kai aims to be a practical scripting language that's functional by default but allows imperative programming when you really need it.
+Clean syntax, strong static types, and a pleasant development experience.

-## Current Status (v0.0.3)
+## Current Status (v0.0.3.1)

 The language currently supports a compact, expression‑only core with full test coverage.